robertjskelton/robertjskelton.github.io/_posts/2025-09-10-ferrari-360-ac-fix.markdown

 ![360 A/C](/images/ac/12.jpg)
 ![360 A/C](/images/ac/13.jpg)

 In the frunk, I replaced the drier filter, which is a every 2 year recommended replacement.
+I had to buy a 19mm wrench for that.
 While removing the drier filter, I also broke the high pressure fill line, which is a part that doesn't seem to be available new anymore, so I purchased a used one of those.
 While testing the A/C, I found I had new leaks on the new drier filter, so I re-seated it with new o-rings.

 ![360 A/C](/images/ac/16.jpg)
 ![360 A/C](/images/ac/17.jpg)